SELECTED EXHIBITIONS & ACTIVITIES:

 • Miami New Media Festival, 10th Anniversary; by Arts Connection Foundation; Perez Art Museum (PAMM); Miami, Florida (Oct 22) – see poster – see program

-• Video Exhibition: day 9 of the 17 Days Video Series (vol.9); curated by Adriane Little; The Bret Llewellyn Art Gallery – Alfred State College Alfred New York (Oct 10); and Western Michigan University (Sept 26 – Oct 20)
+• Video Exhibition: day 9 of the 17 Days Video Series (vol.9); curated by Adriane Little; The Bret Llewellyn Art Gallery – Alfred State College; Alfred, New York (Sept 26 – Oct 20)

 • Video Screening: ECVP Vol. 5 [Exquisite Corpse Video Project], Crisis + Utopia; curated by Kika Nicolela; CONVERsalón V.14 @ Arcadia Coop; Toronto, Canada (Sept 8th)